kayyali18/Javascript_Enlightenment/1 - Javascript Objects/README.md

 ## Native Object Constructors

-Construct objects and provide primitive values for _string_ _number_ _boolean_ depending on how they're expressed (directly vs instantiated), giving JS its flexibility.
+Construct objects and provide primitive values for _string_ _number_ _boolean_ depending on how they're expressed (literally vs instantiated), giving JS its flexibility.
 Referred to as global objects but not the same as the _window_ global object